 Due to the forged design, which Ping has absolutely mastered over the last few years, there are very few air bubbles in the club heads.
 That results in consistent distance control when hit on the center of the club face.
 Non-f0rged clubs, on the other hand, have more air bubbles that result in large inconsistencies in distance.

 Something that doesn’t get talked about enough: there is more to golf than scoring well.
 Personally, I get a lot of joy out of hitting forged blades.
 Even if my mishits are punished more, which could result in higher scores, the benefit of flushed irons shots far outweighs the downsides.
 You’ll have to determine which is more important to you, though: scoring well or really enjoying the control and challenge of blades like the Ping Blueprint irons.

 Price: $1,500 – A Little Much In Our Opinion

-At a whopping $1,500, we unfortunately will have to recommend different clubs to our viewers.
+At a whopping $1,500, we unfortunately will have to recommend different clubs to our viewers than the Ping Blueprint iron set.
 We always encourage golfers to save money on clubs and spend their money where it really matters… golf balls.
 Just kidding, we mean golf lessons.